-NEW ORLEANS — The federal judge in Louisiana who is overseeing litigation stemming from damages caused by the oil spill in the Gulf of Mexico that followed the explosion of the Deepwater Horizon oil rig in April 2010 ruled March 17 that individuals whose claims arise from federal moratoria on drilling operations in the Gulf of Mexico can opt out of the Deepwater Horizon Economic Loss and Property Damage Settlement Program if they are not resolved by March 25 (In re: Oil Spill by the Oil Rig “Deepwater Horizon” in the Gulf of Mexico, on April 20, 2010, MDL 2179, Case No. 12-970, E.D.
+BELLE CHASSE, La. — Plaquemines Parish President Amos Cormier on May 9 announced that a $45 million settlement had been reached between the parish and BP Exploration & Production Inc. over damages stemming from the oil spill in the Gulf of Mexico that followed the explosion of the Deepwater Horizon oil rig on April 20, 2010 (In re: Oil Spill by the Oil Rig “Deepwater Horizon” in the Gulf of Mexico, on April 20, 2010, MDL 2179, E.D.
 La.).

 HAMMOND, Ind. — A motion to intervene filed by residents living near a Superfund site in East Chicago, Ind., that is currently being remediated by the U.S. Environmental Protection Agency was denied May 2 by a federal magistrate judge, after he found that the request was untimely (United States of America, et al. v.
 Atlantic Richfield Company, et al., No. 14-CV-312-PPS-PRC, N.D.
 Ind., 2017 U.S. Dist.
 LEXIS 67090).